-We did not repurchase shares under our share repurchase program during the first quarter of 2023.
-The repurchases made in the first quarter of 2022 are summarized below.
+We did not repurchase shares under the share repurchase program during the three months ended January 31, 2024 and 2023.
 Share repurchases may take place on the open market or otherwise, and all or part of the repurchases may be made pursuant to Rule 10b5-1 plans or in privately negotiated transactions.
 The timing of repurchases is at our discretion and will depend upon several factors, including market and business conditions, future cash flows, share price, share availability, and other factors.
 Repurchased shares are retired and returned to an authorized but unissued status.
 The share repurchase program may be suspended or discontinued at any time without prior notice.
-At January 31, 2023, authorization for \$197.4 million of repurchases remained under our share repurchase program.
+At January 31, 2024, authorization for \$210.3 million of repurchases remained under our share repurchase program.